-Age Diversity contributes to having a well-balanced workplace.
+Age Diversity contributes to having a wellbalanced workplace.
 Different age groups bring different experiences and perspectives to the organization.
 Large percentages of older individuals may be a cause of concern if a number of key employees are nearing retirement age.
 Seek ways to preserve the culture and experiences these individuals have brought to the organization.
 Be mindful that people have different challenges and resources at various age levels and should see that leadership incorporates these understandings.
-There were 2 employees who chose not to respond to this item.